 Butterflies do not have teeth, and as mentioned above, feed primarily on nectar, or perhaps mud and so forth.
 They drink through their proboscis/tongue which is a long tube.

-The antenna of a butterfly are very important to their ability to fly.
-Their antenna help them with orientation and balance while in flight.
-Antenna also play an important role in their sense of smell.
+The antenna of a butterfly is very important to their ability to fly.
+Their antenna helps them with orientation and balance while in flight.
+The antenna also plays an important role in their sense of smell.

 Butterflies don't really have great vision as far as seeing detail.
 However, they can see motion, color (red, green, and yellow), and light (including UV light which man cannot see).
 They can also, see in all directions at all times thanks to their compound eyes.